top of page

 • Timely Access to New Features - Every three weeks, DevOps users receive access to new features.
 No need to scramble around and wonder what’s new.
 These are not to be confused with upgrades, and speaking of which:

-• No Upgrades to Worry About - Users need not worry about upgrading or patching up the toolchain because the Azure DevOps is a SaaS product.
+• No Upgrades to Worry About - Users need not worry about upgrading or patching up the toolchain because Azure DevOps is a SaaS product.
 Companies that run on a CI/CD model no longer need to slow things down for the sake of upgrading.

 • Reliability - Azure DevOps is backed by 24 x7 support and a 99.9% SLA.